SukkoPera/OpenFlops/README.md

 - `rotary`
 - `display-type`

+### Releases
+If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/OpenFlops/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.

 ### License
-The OpenFlops documentation, including the design itself, is copyright &copy; SukkoPera 2019.
+The OpenFlops documentation, including the design itself, is copyright &copy; SukkoPera 2019-2020.

 OpenFlops is Open Hardware licensed under the [CERN OHL v.
 1.2](http://ohwr.org/cernohl).